Lawctopus reaches to nearly 2,50,000 unique readers a month.

 3. You are a writer at heart and want to connect with an audience.

-4. You want to run an academic blog which showcases your writing and research skills to a potential recruiter.
+4. You want to run an academic blog which showcases your writing and research skills.

 ABOUT THE TEACHER/COACH